 - Transmission - grid connection, technology, markets and priorities

 - Electrifying transport and the impact on the power system

 - International standardisation to support NZ adoption of technology, systems and products

 - Regional challenges

 - Behind the meter - Impact of smart consumer technology

-- Customer/community demand response – pricing, peak demand and security (dry year reserve)
+- Customer/community demand response – aggregators, pricing, demand and resilience

 - Distributed energy resource management systems (DeRMS)

-- Future requirements and delivering on engineering and technical capability
+- Future requirements and delivering on engineering, technical and analytic capability

 - Developing/maintaining core skills, capability and engagement with our people

 - Workforce diversity and inclusion – attracting and retaining talent

 Safety, Health and Environment

 - H&S challenges from emerging technologies